faranak-cs/ajax-playground/README.md

 ?>
 ```

-- JavaScript (Ajax):
+- JavaScript (AJAX):
-Making an Ajax call from JavaScript means sending an asynchronous request to a server to fetch or send data without reloading the web page.
+Making an AJAX call from JavaScript means sending an asynchronous request to a server to fetch or send data without reloading the web page.
 OR use a HTTP Client such as Axios.

 ## Key Concepts
 - XMLHttpRequest object